WE KNOW WHAT IT IS LIKE TO BE A TENANT!

 Inspections

-As part of our responsibility to your Landlord, we will take general photograph(s) and/or video(s) of each room, and if necessary close up photograph(s) and/or video(s) of any issues which need to be dealt with.
+As part of our responsibility to your Landlord, we will take general photograph(s) and/or video(s) of each room, and if necessary close up photograph(s) and/or video(s) of any issues which needs to be dealt with.
 We recommend that you put away any personal information or items prior to the inspection.

 Your Landlord will pay for the cost of these inspections.

-Will be paid by the Landlord.
+The cost of the Rent Review will be paid for by the Landlord.

 ENDING YOUR TENANCY